1uka/raspyan/README.md

 ### System Configuration

-You can tweak some system preferences, such as the host name, the password for the root used, overlay directories etc.
+You can tweak some system preferences, such as the host name, the password for the root user, overlay directories etc.
 For Raspyan, the host name is `raspyan` and the default root password is `toor`.
 Most importantly, in order to add the sources for the wormy game and its `init` script, the path to the root filesystem overlay directory containing these files and their locations